 Declining Cost of Solar Panels

 The cost of Solar panels in Ireland used to be incredibly expensive, but as with any technology the cost of installing solar PV and solar thermal systems has fallen dramatically as the solar industry has grown by leaps and bounds in the past decade.
+The cost of a solar panel has declined by more than 50% in the past decade, and prices are continuing to fall rapidly as companies invest in solar power.

 0% VAT on Solar Panels